joaokristaniofc/Discord-Server-Cloner-v2/README.md

-# Discord Server Cloner 2x
+# Discord Server Cloner V2 Forked

 *Support the project by leaving a :star:*